hasura/graphql-engine/graphql/manual/subscriptions/index.rst

 You can turn any query into a subscription by simply replacing ``query`` with ``subscription`` as the operation type.

+.. admonition:: Caveat

+  The `GraphQL spec <http://facebook.github.io/graphql/June2018/#sec-Single-root-field>`_ allows for only one root field in a subscription.
+So though Hasura GraphQL engine supports multiple root fields in subscriptions, most clients will not allow it.

 Example:

 .. graphiql::